SUGAR INSURANCE FUND BOARD

 MODE OF APPLICATION

-Prescribed forms available on the SIFB website should be duly filled for the post applied and submitted together with copies of evidence of experience claimed and certificates of academic & professional qualifications in a sealed envelope clearly marked with its respective reference above on top left hand corner so as to reach the Officer in Charge, Sugar Insurance Fund Board, 18 Sir Seewoosagur Ramgoolam Street, Port Louis not later than 13:00hrs on 10 September 2025.
+Prescribed form available on the SIFB website should be duly filled for the post applied and submitted together with copies of evidence of experience claimed and certificates of academic & professional qualifications in a sealed envelope clearly marked with its reference SIFB/FO/SFO/2026 on top left hand corner so as to reach the Officer in Charge, Sugar Insurance Fund Board, 18 Sir Seewoosagur Ramgoolam Street, Port Louis not later than 13:00hrs on 20 March 2026.

-The scheme of service and the application form for the post are available on the SIFB website: www.sifb.mu .
+The scheme of service and the application form for the post is available on the SIFB website: www.sifb.mu .

 NOTES: